cheung0/Air-Quality-Prediction/README.md

 ![Screenshot 2023-05-10 at 2 28 20 AM](https://github.com/cheung0/Predicting-Air-Quality/assets/56772737/00fdc0e1-6299-44a0-b6c0-77e874364f68)

 ## Analysis for the Bay Area
 I analyzed 1678 data samples from air quality sensor data around the Bay Area during 2023.
 Some factors that play a role in air quality include: traffic, industrial activity, and environmental factors.
 For Alameda County specifically, the average AQI for weekends was 23 (0 - 50 is a good AQI) and the average for weekdays 23.6.
 My sample size wasn't big enough, so I analyzed again with data from all the Bay Area.
 The average AQI for weekends was 22.38 and the average for weekdays 23.15.
 A 0.6 and a 0.77 difference.
 Then I looked at the data for PM 2.5 μg/m3 levels.
-I noticed that weekends were slightly higher, by 0.16, on avgerage.
+I noticed that weekends were slightly higher, by 0.16, on average.
 Again, a small difference appears, but if you use this knowledge and apply it over the span of thousands of days, it can make a big difference in your health and well being.

 ## Analysis for California
 I analyzed 128,077 data samples from air quality sensor data around California during 2023.
 I found out that the average AQI for weekdays was 34.07 and for weekends 34.84.